- Future Students

 Cheney, WA 99004

 With very few exceptions, all students must take the math placement assessment before they are allowed to register for their math course.
 Eastern Washington University currently uses computer based assessment software called ALEKS.

 Note: EWU no longer accepts APTP math placement test scores.
 Anyone with one of these scores will need to take the ALEKS placement assessment with EWU.

 Below are the instructions on what is required of students to take the math placement assessment at EWU for placement into a math course.

-- First, log into your EagleNET account and pay the math placement test fee (which is $30).
+- First, login in to myEWU Portal with your EWU Single Sign On (SSO) and pay the $30 placement fee.
+If you have not done so already, you can obtain your SSO login here.
 Visit the FAQ for step-by-step instructions on how to pay for the fee.

 - Return to this page and log into ALEKS with the link at the bottom of this page.

 - Log in with your EWU SSO.

 - ALEKS will give you an initial assessment.
 This is a practice placement assessment and can be done at home.
 To ensure you receive a proper practice module, do the practice assessment without any assistance.

 - You will then be assigned a learning module.
 You must work a minimum of three hours in this before you can take the proctored assessment.
 (The time spent on the initial assessment does not count towards these three hours.)